Bnei Menashe: Work of aliyah groups, Amishav and Shavei Israel

 Believing that these people were descendants of Israelites, Avichail named the group Bnei Menashe.
 He began to teach them normative Orthodox Judaism.
 He prepared to pay for their aliyah with funds provided by Christian groups supporting the Second Coming.
 But the Israeli government did not recognize the Messianic groups in India as candidates for aliyah.

-Several years later, the rabbi stepped aside as a leader of Amishav in favour of Michael Freund.
-The younger man was a columnist for The Jerusalem Post and former deputy director of communications and policy planning in the Prime Minister's office.
-The two men quarreled.
+Several years later, the rabbi stepped aside as a leader of Amishav in favour of Michael Freund, a columnist for The Jerusalem Post and former deputy director of communications and policy planning in the Prime Minister's office.

 Freund founded another organization, Shavei Israel, also devoted to supporting aliyah by descendants of lost tribes.
-Each of the two men have attracted the support of some Bnei Menashe in Israel.
+Each of the two men has attracted the support of some Bnei Menashe in Israel.
 "Kuki-Mizo tribal rivalries and clans have also played a role in the split, with some groups supporting one man and some the other."
 Freund uses some of his private fortune to support Shavei Israel.
 It has helped provide Jewish education for the Bnei Menashe in Aizawl and Imphal, the capitals of two northeast Indian states.

 In mid-2005, with the help of Shavei Israel and the local council of Kiryat Arba, the Bnei Menashe opened its first community centre in Israel.
 They have built several synagogues in northeast India.
 In July 2005, they completed a mikveh (ritual bath) in Mizoram under the supervision of Israeli rabbis.
-This is used in Orthodox Jewish practice and its use is required as part of the formal Orthodox process of conversion of candidates to Judaism.
+This is used in Orthodox Jewish practice, and its use is required as part of the formal Orthodox process of conversion of candidates to Judaism.
 Shortly after, Bnei Menashe built a mikveh in Manipur.